motua16/Advanced-Regression-Housing-Price-Prediction/README.md

 I have outlined the major steps in this project below:

-1. Data Preprocessing and Exploration
+`1.` Data Preprocessing and Exploration

+* Importing all required libraries
 * Deleting the huge outliners from data.
 * Scaling transformation of target variable
 * Feature Engineering for slection of better features for our data.